 VR is also showing potential as a second screen to supplement the viewing experience on TV.
 As viewers can now flip between channels and other media on YouTube or Facebook, they can now add 3D as an enhanced alternative.

-Enabling social sharing
+Enabling social sharing in VR360

 Wearing a VR headset can be isolating since users cannot see the reactions of others in the ‘physical world.’
 Advances in VR are enabling sharing in various ways, for example the Samsung Gear VR now supports Chromecast so that one can share what’s in their headset on the big screen.

 If the second wave in VR is to be a tidal wave, all of these factors have to be considered to some degree.
-And while there are definitely areas that hold promise for TV operators — including monetization opportunities, and the ability to provide immersive live events, social sharing and second-screen scenarios mentioned above — realistically a next generation of HMDs is going to be required before that opportunity can be fully realized.
+And while there are definitely areas that hold promise for TV operators — including monetization opportunities, and the ability to provide immersive live events, social sharing and second-screen scenarios mentioned above — realistically the next generation of HMDs is going to be required before that opportunity can be fully realized.
 2018 will undoubtedly be a year to watch.